carpentries/community-facilitators-program/README.md

 ## Community Facilitation in The Carpentries

-From early 2020, [The Carpentries Core Team](https://carpentries.org/team/), with input from experts like the [CSCCE team](https://cscce.org),  will be hard at work developing resources and onbording community members to empower them to spearhead different kinds of facilitation in The Carpentries.
+From early 2020, [The Carpentries Core Team](https://carpentries.org/team/), with input from experts like the [CSCCE team](https://cscce.org),  have been hard at work developing resources and onbording community members to empower them to spearhead different kinds of facilitation in The Carpentries.
 Here are the different facilitation roles we see an immediate need for in The Carpentries:

 1. Code of Conduct facilitation